Tearsheet

 AI Analysis | Feedback

-Rick Wurster, President and Chief Executive Officer
+Rick Wurster, President and Chief Executive Officer.

-Mike Verdeschi, Managing Director and Chief Financial Officer
+Mike Verdeschi, Managing Director, Chief Financial Officer.

-Jonathan M. Craig, Head of Investor Services
+Jonathan M. Craig, Head of Investor Services.

 AI Analysis | Feedback